Analysis - America to Europe: Stronger banking union would help boost growth

 Also, European countries whose public finances have been devastated by a debt crisis might be hard-pressed to bail out troubled banks on their own.

-Washington's view is that pooling the resources of euro zone governments - anathema to Berlin which doesn't want to bail out banks in other countries - could improve the credibility of the resolution fund and boost confidence in the banking system which would then be able to lend more.
+Washington's view is that pooling the resources of euro zone governments - anathema to Berlin which doesn't want to foot the bill - could improve the credibility of the resolution fund and boost confidence in the banking system which would then be able to lend more.

 "Ultimately, our view is that banking union requires a significant degree of risk and cost sharing between members," a senior Treasury official told reporters in a briefing on Lew's trip.